twdsco/mirror-ftpsync/README.md

   * ftpsync     - Used to sync an archive using rsync
   * runmirrors  - Used to notify leaf nodes of available updates
-  * dircombine  - Internal script to manage the mirror user's $HOME on debian.org machines
   * typicalsync - Generates a typical Debian mirror

 ## Usage